St. Simons Island Pier in the Golden Isles

 3. Seek Out St. Simons Tree Spirits

-Look closely at the trees of St. Simons Island and you might just find a pair of eyes staring right back at you!
-Either peering out from the trunk or perhaps the stub of a long-vanished branch, the unmistakable image of a weathered face would be one of the island's eight (and counting) publicly commissioned Tree Spirits.
-Grab a map, hop on a bike, and try to spot them all.
+Look closely at the trees of St. Simons Island and you might find a pair of eyes staring right back at you!
+Either peering out from the trunk or perhaps the stub of a long-vanished branch, the unmistakable image of a weathered face would be one of the island's 11 (and counting) publicly commissioned Tree Spirits.
+Grab a map, rent a bike from Pedego Electric Bikes, and embark on an adventure to try and spot them all.

 4. Soak Up Nature at Its Purest

 Pristine estuaries and miles of sandy beaches provide a welcome respite from daily life.
 Find serene forest and endless marsh views on St. Simons Island’s John Gilbert Nature Trail.
+Explore trails through maritime forests along Cannon’s Point Preserve.
 The Colonial Coast Birding Trail, which stretches across the Golden Isles and up the coast to Savannah, is a sanctuary for more than 300 bird species.
 Look for dolphins, herons, and other critters on a kayak tour with 4-H Tidelands Nature Center on Jekyll Island.
 Or, book a day trip to Little St. Simons Island to explore wildlife-filled wetlands.

 5. Uncover Historical Relics

-This part of the Georgia coast is absolutely steeped in history.
+This part of the Georgia coast is steeped in history.
 Step back into the Gilded Age in the Jekyll Island National Historic Landmark District, which was once the retreat of America’s wealthiest families.
-St. Simons Island is filled with significant historic places, too, including Fort Frederica, and the St. Simons Lighthouse Museum.
-Over in Brunswick, stroll the historic district’s leafy Signature Squares, which pre-date the Revolutionary War.
+St. Simons Island is filled with significant historic places, too, including Fort Frederica, and the St. Simons Lighthouse Museum, which is celebrating its 150th birthday this year.
+In Brunswick, stroll the historic district’s picturesque Signature Squares, which pre-date the Revolutionary War.
+While you’re there, don’t forget to explore all that Historic Downtown Brunswick has to offer.

 6. Go Horseback Riding on the Beach